nextjs logo

 This section shows you how to get an access token in your Next.js application and how to use an access token to make API calls to protected API endpoints.

-When you use Auth0, you delegate the authentication process to a centralized service.
+When you use Auth0, you delegate the authentication flow and process to a centralized service.
 Auth0 provides you with functionality to log in and log out users from your Next.js application.
 However, your application may need to access protected resources from an API.

 You can also protect an API with Auth0.
 There are multiple API quickstarts to help you integrate Auth0 with your backend platform.